Path-Kernel Method for Differentiating Unstable Diffusions: Deriving and proving the formula

 \subsubsection{Changing variables}

-Partition the interval into small segments of length $\Dt$, and the governing equation is \Cref{e:discreteSDE}.
-This subsubsection's main result is \Cref{e:ephi2}, which prescribes the correspondence of paths and associated measures across different $\gamma$.
-It is obtained after changing the dummy variables from the perturbed path to the unperturbed path.
+Partition the interval into small segments of length \(\Dt\), so that the dynamics are governed by \Cref{e:discreteSDE}.
+The main result of this subsubsection is \Cref{e:ephi2}, which rewrites the perturbed expectation in terms of the unperturbed path variables.
+We obtain it by changing the dummy variables from the perturbed path to the unperturbed path according to a prescribed correspondence between paths for different values of \(\gamma\).